Quasiregular mappings between equiregular SubRiemannian manifolds: Analytic foundations of quasiregular mappings

 \subsection{Equivalence of the two definitions of metric quasiregularity}

-\begin{proposition} Let $f:M\to N$ be a branched cover.
-Then $f$ is metrically $K$-quasiregular of type 1 if and only if it is metrically $K$-quasiregular of type 2. \end{proposition} \begin{proof} Note first that by Remark~\ref{rmk:on equivalence of type 1 and type 2}, for each $x\in M$, there exists a constant $C>0$ such that, $H_f'(x)\leq H_f(x)\leq CH_f'(x)$.
+In this section, we show that the two definitions of metric quasiregularity are indeed equivalent. \begin{proposition} Let $f:M\to N$ be a branched cover.
+Then $f$ is metrically $H$-quasiregular of type 1 if and only if it is metrically $H$-quasiregular of type 2. \end{proposition} \begin{proof} Note first that by Remark~\ref{rmk:on equivalence of type 1 and type 2}, for each $x\in M$, there exists a constant $C>0$ such that, $H_f'(x)\leq H_f(x)\leq CH_f'(x)$.
 In particular, if $H_f'(x)<\infty$, then $H_f(x)<\infty$.
-We are thus left to show that $H_f'(x)\leq H_f(x)$ a.e. in $M$.
+We are thus left to show that $H_f(x)\leq H_f'(x)$ almost everywhere in $M$.